kleelab-bch/FNA/README.md

   * Our detected follicular boxes are stored in generated/MTL_auto_reg_aut_boxes.npy

 # Training of the Faster R-CNN,
-For detailed explanation on training the object detection model, please refer to documents for Tensorflow Object Detection API at https://github.com/tensorflow/models/tree/master/research/object_detection
+For a detailed explanation on training the object detection model, please refer to documents for Tensorflow Object Detection API at https://github.com/tensorflow/models/tree/master/research/object_detection
 * Download "Faster R-CNN Inception ResNet V2 640x640" from https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md
 * In its pipeline.config file, change "fine_tune_checkpoint", "label_map_path", "input_path" based on user's path and set num_classes to 2
 * Convert image and mask dataset into the tfrecord format